zhangbihua/maxGraph/README.md

 If you are interested in becoming a maintainer of mxGraph please comment on issue #1 https://github.com/jsGraph/mxgraph/issues/1

+Initial objectives:

+* The first priority is to maintain a working version of mxGraph and its **npm package**
+* The ambitious stretch goal is to refactor the codebase to create a modern modular, tree shakable, version of mxGraph to reduce the whole package size.

+-- Colin Claverie

 Original Readme below
 ====